Raoul Kenne

-Raoul Kenne (born 25 March 1994) is a Cameroonian footballer who plays for Belgian club Patro Eisden as a right back.
+Raoul Kenne (born 25 March 1994) is a Cameroonian footballer who plays for Belgian Division 1 club RAEC Mons on loan from Patro Eisden as a right back.

 Club career

 An Aspire Academy Senegal branch youth graduate, he joined Eupen in 2012.
 Kenne made his professional debut in a 4–2 loss to Waasland-Beveren on 15 October 2016.
 However, he was forced to stop training due to cardiac arrhythmia in October 2016, and hasn't made an appearance with the first team since.

 International career

 Kenne is a one-time youth international for the Cameroon U23s in 2015.